jorgecarpioherrero-rgb/MA-Thesis-Code-----Possession-Protection-Protest/README.md

 ## What's in this repository

-This repository contains **only the analysis code**, provided as a single Quarto document (`clean_tfm.qmd`):
+This repository contains only the analysis code, provided as a single Quarto document (`clean_tfm.qmd`):

-  - full data cleaning
+  - Full data cleaning
-  - variable construction (Kwak weighting, CFA, exposure windows, anchoring strategies)
+  - Variable construction (Kwak weighting, CFA, exposure windows, anchoring strategies)
-  - model estimation
+  - Model estimation
-  - and figure/table generation for all results reported in the thesis.
+  - And figure/table generation for all results reported in the thesis.

 **Raw data files are not included** due to size and licensing restrictions.